rfeinman/pytorch-minimize/README.md

 The following solvers are available for _constrained_ minimization:

-- __Trust-Region Constrained Algorithm.__ Pytorch-minimize includes a single constrained minimization routine based on SciPy's `trust-constr` method.
+- __Trust-Region Constrained Algorithm.__ Pytorch-minimize includes a single constrained minimization routine based on SciPy's 'trust-constr' method.
 The algorithm accepts generalized nonlinear constraints and variable boundries via the "constr" and "bounds" arguments.
 For equality constrained problems, it is an implementation of the Byrd-Omojokun Trust-Region SQP method.
 When inequality constraints are imposed, the trust-region interior point method is used.
 NOTE: The current trust-region constrained minimizer is not a custom implementation, but rather a wrapper for SciPy's `optimize.minimize` routine.
 It uses autograd behind the scenes to build jacobian & hessian callables before invoking scipy.
 Inputs and objectivs should use torch tensors like other pytorch-minimize routines.
 CUDA is supported but not recommended; data will be moved back-and-forth between GPU/CPU.

 To access the constrained minimizer interface, use the following import statement:

-    from fmin import minimize_constr
+    from torchmin import minimize_constr

 ### 3. Nonlinear Least Squares